By Wendy Stoltz / Last Modified On January 15, 2023

 - Allow glaze to set before serving.

-What Makes This Gluten-Free Lemon Cookies Recipe Special
+What Makes This Gluten-Free Lemon Cookies Recipe Special?

-- They are so light they melt on your tongue
+- They are so light they melt on your tongue.

-- Incredibly simple to make
+- Incredibly simple to make.

-- Requires no chilling before baking
+- Cookie dough requires no chilling before baking.

-What is the Best Flour Blend for Gluten Free Lemon Cookies?
+What is the Best Flour Blend for Gluten-Free Lemon Cookies?

-I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag for this gf lemon cookies recipe!
-You can also make your own gluten free flour blend.
+I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag for this GF lemon cookies recipe!
+You can also make your own gluten-free flour blend.

-You can easily tell if your gf lemon cookies are done baking if they are barely brown around the edges.
+You can easily tell if your GF lemon cookies are done baking if they are barely brown around the edges.
 Also, they should be done if they no longer glisten at all in the center.

 No, you don't.
 You can start baking as soon as you mix all the ingredients!

-You can use vegan butter or butter-flavored nonhydrogenated vegetable shortening.
+Dairy-free lemon cookies - You can use vegan butter or butter-flavored nonhydrogenated vegetable shortening.
 However, you will probably need to add more moisture because these variations have almost none.

-You can replace the egg with aquafaba (the brine from a can of chickpeas).
+Egg-free lemon cookies - You can replace the egg with aquafaba (the brine from a can of chickpeas).
 Beat it until foamy, and use about the same amount as the weight of one egg, which is around 25 grams.

-If you can't tolerate nuts, you can use a flour blend made of gluten-free oat flour, sweet rice flour, and tapioca flour.
+Nut-free lemon cookies - If you can't tolerate nuts, you can use a flour blend made of gluten-free oat flour, sweet rice flour, and tapioca flour.

 These cookies will keep at room temperature in an airtight container for 2-3 days.
-If stacking them on top of each other, consider putting parchment paper in between each gluten-free lemon cookie so that they don't stick together.
+If stacking them on top of each other, consider putting parchment paper between each gluten-free lemon cookie so they don't stick together.

 Why Do My GF Lemon Cookies Spread Too Much?